 Online classes are designed to include 45 hours of direct faculty instruction and 90 hours of out of class student work where all class work is completed online.
 Students will have deadlines throughout the course that they are expected to meet, usually on a weekly basis.
-Although delivered asynchronously, online courses may require participation in group meetings or phone conferences with faculty at specified times.
+Although delivered asynchronously, online courses are each supplemented with a minimum of 90 minutes per week of live, instructor-led classes offered via Zoom.
 For technology requirements, please refer to the Computer/Internet Requirements for Students policy, which appears in Admissions Information.